Integration and Resource Estimation of Cryoelectronics for Superconducting Fault-Tolerant Quantum Computers: Toward Scalable FTQCs

-Figure~\ref{fig:power_vs_mux_fridge_1e4_tech} shows that, at fixed $M$, reducing $P_{\mathrm{phys}}^{(T)}$ from cryo-CMOS to SFQ or AQFP relaxes the stage-wise power constraint and lowers the multiplexing required to host $10^4$ physical qubits per refrigerator.
+Figure~\ref{fig:power_vs_mux_fridge_1e4_tech} shows that, at fixed $F$, reducing $P_{\mathrm{phys}}(T)$ from cryo-CMOS to SFQ or AQFP relaxes the stage-wise power constraint and allows a larger effective throughput $F$ for accommodating $10^4$ physical qubits per refrigerator.
 At the 10--20~mK stage the cooling budget is far tighter, so only ultra-low-power functions (most plausibly AQFP-class logic) are plausible near the superconducting quantum processor, whereas at 4~K the much larger cooling power keeps both cryo-CMOS and SFQ-class approaches viable; this naturally motivates the functional-partitioning discussion in the next subsection.